Linaro/lava/doc/distributed-deployment.rst

 ask if this installation is a single instance or a remote instance.
 Other distributions will have different ways of configuring ``lava-server``.

+.. note:: You will need various settings from the
+          ``/etc/lava-server/instance.conf`` configuration file on
+          the master when setting up the remote worker.
+It is useful to have an SSH login to the master and the worker.
+So ensure the master is installed before any of the workers.

 Configuring remote worker
 -------------------------